Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Seismometer (PLUS only).md

 The low velocity zone between lithosphere and asthenosphere may be due to some degree of melt.

 **Appendix**

 It would be good to see whether geophysics is possible to explain without all the jargon.

 Possible ideas:

-P waves --> ~sound or pressure waves
+P waves → sound or pressure waves

-S waves --> transverse waves
+S waves → transverse waves

-Astenosphere --> weak solid layer
+Asthenosphere → weak solid layer

-Lithosphere --> strong but brittle solid layer
+Lithosphere → strong but brittle solid layer

 <br/>